 Verizon Prepaid rate plans are no-contract, meaning you can go month-to-month with no long-term agreement or cancellation fees.
 Moreover, it does not charge for going over your allotted data; you receive “throttled” 2G speeds on data for the remainder of the bill cycle.

-- $35/month: Unlimited Talk and Text with 6GB of high-speed data
+- $40/month: Unlimited Talk and Text with 5GB of high-speed data

-- $45/month: Unlimited Talk and Text with 16GB high-speed data
+- $50/month: Unlimited Talk and Text with 15GB high-speed data

 - $65/month: Unlimited Talk and Text with unlimited high-speed data

-Customers interested in family plans or multiple lines can do so with discounted pricing.
-As of today Verizon Prepaid offers a discount of at least $10 per month, per line when adding a line with 3GB or more of data.
+Customers interested in family plans or multiple lines can do so.
 It’s possible to mix and match based off of individual needs.

 Other Verizon Prepaid Features and Offerings